ssi-dk/microreact_integration/README.md

 #### public

 Optional Booelan.
-If set to True, the create Microreact project will be public.
+If set to True, the created Microreact project will be public.
 Default is False.

 #### verify